Author Registration Policy

 All participants and speakers in the Special Sessions, regardless of the nature of their presentation, including organisers, must pay the registration fee.

-Cancellations will be accepted until date to be defined with a refund of all paid fees, less an administration charge of amount available soon €.
+Cancellations will be accepted until 2018 May 4th with a refund of all paid fees, less an administration charge of 50 €.

-After date to be defined no refunds will be given and the fees will be charged fully.
+After 2018 May 4th no refunds will be given and the fees will be charged fully.

-If unable to attend, the registered person may substitute someone else from the same institute/organisation by sending a notification to to be defined
+If unable to attend, the registered person may substitute someone else from the same institute/organisation by sending a notification to email@example.com.

 Force Majeure, health related issues:

-If you have any questions concerning registration, please contact to be defined.
+If you have any questions concerning registration, please contact email@example.com.

 The organizers hold the right for price changes.

-EuCNC collects personal information from participants, on the strict basis of only the one required for registration purposes.
-These data are not given to third parties, being used solely for the purposes of the conference series organisation.
+EuCNC collects personal information from participants, on the strict basis of collecting only data required for registration purposes.
+These data are not given to third parties, and are used solely for the purposes of the conference series organisation.

 EuCNC collects general photos and videos of participants during the conference, for dissemination purposes, posting these photos and videos at the conference public website and on the conference’s social media channels, as well as in conference press materials published online or in print.